S2/03. Convergence

 "Shut up!
 But doesn't she-"

 "-literally fuck anyone who moves?"
-Nia finished her sentence and grinned.
+Naiah finished her sentence and grinned.
 "That's exactly what I need now to make sure I don't catch feelings.
 Be free, just live my live.
 No love, you picked that up, too, didn't you?
 Oh come on, don't make that face!"

 "Are you sure?"